dannydwie/DannyNNUE/README.md

 # SimpleLogicsNNUE

-DannyNNUE is a UCI chess engine project designed for DroidFish.
+SimpleLogicsNNUE is a UCI chess engine project designed for DroidFish.

 ## Project Goals